Beat The Rain With The Best Running Jackets In 2022

 Soft fleece interior

 - BrandThe North Face

-- Weight8 ounces
+- Weight8 Ounces

 The Venture 2 boasts a relaxed fit that doesn’t interfere with movement and the breathable DryVent 2.5 shell helps ensure you don’t overheat.
-There’s Velcro cuff tabs, an effective flap over the zipper and a cinch cord at the waist.
-If you are looking to upgrade your running equipment, then make sure you read our running shoes review.
+There are Velcro cuff tabs, a flap over the zipper, and a cinch cord at the waist to help the jacket become more form-fitting when you need it to, keeping cold wind from getting in.
+If you are looking to upgrade your running equipment, make sure you also read our running shoes review.